code-mma/order-summary-component/README.md

 ### Continued development

-Refining this project in the future includes adding enhancements with Javascript.
+Refining this project in the future by editing errors flagged by the Frontend Mentor.

 ### Useful resources